obimbasmart/alx-low_level_programming/0x18-dynamic_libraries/README.md

 # C - Dynamic Libraries
 > In this project I learnt the difference between dynamic and static libraries; and how to create and use a dynamic libraries.
 Now I know what happens when we write `include <stdio.h>`, `include "main.h"`.

 > The advanced task required creating a dynamic library that contains C functions that can be called from Python.
 At first I imagined how possible that would be.
-After a little research I realized Python has a module named `ctypes` which did the magic.
+After a little research I realized Python has a module named `ctypes` that does the magic.

 ## Learnings